University of New Mexico School of Medicine: The school today

 Currently, the MD program enrolls about 106 new students each academic year, with the total enrollment in the MD program comprising about 15% of the School of Medicine student body.
 Because the school is supported with state money, primary admissions preference is given to New Mexico residents.
-Secondary preference is given to applicants from other Western states that do not have a medical school, such as Wyoming, Idaho, and Montana, as well as applicants from all other states.
+Secondary preference is given to applicants from other Western states that do not have a medical school, such as Idaho, Montana, and Wyoming.
 As is the case with virtually all other medical schools in the United States, admission is very competitive.